falble/final-project_2019_python-for-economics-management-finance/README.md

 #### Francesco Albertini – 3029229
 #### Arnaldo Contini – 3014053

-##### NB.unfortunately this project requires a Google API key in order to use the Cloud Platform.
+##### NB. unfortunately this project requires a Google API key in order to use the Cloud Platform.

 ## CAPACITATED VEHICLE ROUTING PROBLEM